 Please accept this letter as my formal notification I will be resigning from duty with (company name) on (Day and Date).
 I fully understand that it is customary to give two weeks notice.
-However, because of personal circumstances, I have to leave my current position by (Add the time you will leave).
+However, I have to leave my current position by (Add the time you will leave) because of personal circumstances.

 I will be happy to offer any assistance during this transition.
 I would also like to thank you and the company for many opportunities and development I have gained over my time here.

 I have enjoyed working for (company) and appreciate the support given to me.